-- 155 For each site, we obtained daily 500-meter multispectral surface reflectance from the MODIS Nadir Bidirectional Reflectance Distribution Function (BRDF)-Adjusted surface Reflectance (NBAR) product (MCD43A4) (Schaaf et al., 2002), excluding observations for which only fill values were provided (i.e., where a BRDF inversion could not be achieved) or where reflectance was below zero.
+For each site, we obtained daily 500-meter multispectral surface reflectance from the MODIS Nadir Bidirectional Reflectance Distribution Function (BRDF)-Adjusted surface Reflectance (NBAR) product (MCD43A4) (Schaaf et al., 2002), excluding observations for which only fill values were provided (i.e., where a BRDF inversion could not be achieved) or where reflectance was below zero.
 For regional-scale prediction, we used the 0.05° MODIS Climate Modeling Grid (CMG) version of the NBAR product (MCD43C4).
-From the seven-band surface reflectance, we calculated seven daily VIs (Table 1): the - 160 normalized difference vegetation index (NDVI) (Rouse et al., 1974; Tucker, 1979), enhanced vegetation index (EVI) (Huete et al., 2002), near-infrared reflectance of vegetation (NIR_v) (Badgley et al., 2017), kernel NDVI (kNDVI) (Camps-Valls et al., 2021), and three versions of the land surface water index (LSWI) (Gao, 1996; Xiao et al., 2004), each based on a different shortwave infrared band (centered at 1240, 1640, and 2130 nm, respectively).
-NDVI is the most widely used vegetation index, but it sometimes fails to capture temporal dynamics of carbon and water fluxes in drylands (Yan et al., 2019; Smith et al., 2019; Wang et al., 2022).
+From the seven-band surface reflectance, we calculated seven daily VIs (Table 1): NDVI (Rouse et al., 1974; Tucker, 1979), enhanced vegetation index (EVI) (Huete et al., 2002), near-infrared reflectance of vegetation (NIRv) (Badgley et al., 2017), kernel NDVI (kNDVI) (Camps-Valls et al., 2021), and three versions of the land surface water index (LSWI) (Gao, 1996; Xiao et al., 2004), each based on a different shortwave infrared band (centered at 1240, 1640, and 2130 nm, respectively).
 EVI, which includes soil and atmospheric adjustment factors, is generally more robust to soil background reflectance than NDVI (Huete et al., 1994, 2002).
-The relatively new NIR_v and kNDVI have not yet been widely tested, but NIR_v has shown strong performance for predicting seasonal variability of dryland GPP (Wang et al., 2022).
+The relatively new NIRv and kNDVI have not yet been widely tested, but NIRv has shown strong performance for predicting seasonal variability of dryland GPP (Wang et al., 2022).

 LSWI is related to water content of the land surface due to the strong absorption of shortwave-infrared by water (Ceccato et al., 2001; Gao, 1996; Xiao et al., 2004).

 We also obtained 1-km resolution LST estimates for each site from thermal infrared observations onboard both MODIS Terra (MOD11A1) and Aqua (MYD11A1) (Wan, 2014), derived via a view-angle-dependent split window algorithm (Wan and Dozier, 1996).
 Each product provides one nighttime and one daytime observation per day (Table 1), with local overpass times at approximately 10:30 am and 10:30 pm (Terra) and 2:30 am and 2:30 pm (Aqua).
 For regional prediction, we used the corresponding 0.05° resolution CMG product (MOD11C1/MYD11C1).
-Surface temperature is an important determinant of earbon and water fluxes because, among other reasons, both photosynthesis and respiration involve temperature-dependent enzymatic reactions (Farquhar et al., 1980; Atkin and Tjoelker, 2003) and because it is a key indicator of latent heat flux, which cools leaves and land surfaces (Bateni and Entekhabi, 2012).-Importantly for dryland ecosystems, accuracy of the MOD11/MYD11 collection 6 LST retrievals over bare soil is considerably improved over-compared to previous versions due

-180 to inclusion of separate daytime and nighttime coefficients and an emissivity adjustment model (Wan, 2014).
+Importantly for dryland ecosystems, accuracy of the MOD11/MYD11 collection 6 LST retrievals over bare soil is considerably improved compared to previous versions due to inclusion of separate daytime and nighttime coefficients and an emissivity adjustment model (Wan, 2014).